 Bilateral relations between the Republic of Serbia and Federal Republic of Germany are very good.
 There is an active political dialogue with developed cooperation in many areas, especially in the field of economy and culture.
 About 232,000 thousand Serbian citizens live in Federal Republic of Germany, and if we take into account the second and third generation of Serbian immigrants, between 500,000 and 700,000 people of Serbian origin live in Germany.

+The Minister of Foreign Affairs of the Federal Republic of Germany H. Mass paid the official visit to the Republic of Serbia from 22 to 23 April 2021.
+The Minister of Foreign Affairs of the Republic of Serbia N. Selaković paid the official visit to the Federal Republic of Germany from 3 to 4 March 2021.
 President Aleksandar Vučić participated in the Munich Security Conference on 13-14 February 2020.
 At the invitation of Chancellor Angela Merkel, from 17-19 September 2019, the Prime Minister Ana Brnabić paid a bilateral visit to the Federal Republic of Germany.
 President Aleksandar Vučić and Prime Minister Ana Brnabić were in Berlin on 29 April 2019, at the invitation of Chancellor Angela Merkel and French President Emmanuel Macron.

 The modern diplomatic relations between the two countries began to develop after the unification of Germany and the independence of the Kingdom of Serbia after the Berlin Congress in 1878.

 An important aspect of bilateral relations between the Republic of Serbia and Federal Republic of Germany is the extensive economic cooperation, which is constantly on the rise.
 Germany is the most important trade partner of the Republic of Serbia, one of the most significant investors and the biggest donor.